s-ngo/cebd1160_project/README.md

 ## Research Question

-Using the Boston Housing Dataset, can we build a machine learning model to predict the value of a house?
+Using the Boston Housing Dataset, can we build a machine learning model to predict the value of a house ?

 ### Abstract

-4 sentence longer explanation about your research question.
-Include:

-opportunity (what data do we have) challenge (what is the "problem" we could solve with this dataset) action (how will we try to solve this problem/answer this question) resolution (what did we end up producing)

-With the Boston Housing dataset

-The Boston housing
+We have the Boston Housing dataset, a well known toy dataset from 1978 with 506 samples with 13 features of homes as well as the price.
+Using this dataset, we can attempt to train a machine learning model to predict the price of a house based on certain given variables.
+Firstly, thought data exploration, we verify the integrity of the dataset and the correlation between a variable versus the median value of a home (MDEV).
+Secondly, finding that some variables are correlated, we trained and tested a linear regression model to predict the price.
+With the results of the chosen estimator (GradientsBoostingRegression), we concluded that the results are not strong enough to use as a machine learning prediction.

 ### Introduction